Early childhood education

 their home language.” >>> Judy's story

-Students may add endorsements for pre-kindergarten special needs or early childhood
+You may also add an endorsements for pre-kindergarten special needs.
+The intervention specialist

 (K-12) major may be completed with the early childhood major in four years.